Exercise and Sport Science Comprehensive Major: Clinical Exercise Physiology Emphasis (with AESP 3+2)

 Total Credits81

 Upon successful completion of the prescribed courses listed above, University defined General Education, and elective requirements totaling 120 credits (with 40 at the 300-level or higher), students are eligible for their B.A. conferral.
-Students electing to complete the HAEP program must follow the balance of their declared emphasis curriculum.
+Students electing to complete the AESP program must follow the balance of their declared emphasis curriculum.

 Plan of Study Grid